Liquidity and Pools

 - The loss is "impermanent" because it could reverse if prices return to the original ratio

-Concentrated liquidity reduces impermanent loss risk when prices stay within your chosen range, but increases risk when prices move outside the range.
+Concentrated liquidity reduces IL when prices stay in your range, but makes it worse when price moves out.

 Liquidity Pools on Solana